thewca/wca-documents/documents/policies/external/Competition Requirements.md

         1. A registration period may be extended and active immediately, at the discretion of WCAT.
       3. Different registration periods may have different registration requirements (e.g. restricting which events a competitor can register for).
    3. The registration requirements must include the procedure for completing a valid registration.
-   4. The registration requirements must include the deadline for adding registered events for competitors with completed registrations.
+   4. The registration requirements may include the deadline for adding registered events for competitors with completed registrations.
-      1. This deadline must not be earlier than the time registration is set to close.
+      1. If there is a deadline, it must not be earlier than the time registration is set to close.
-         1. The default deadline is the same as the time at which registration closes.
       2. The deadline for adding registered events may be left blank, in which competitors may add registered events up until an event takes place.
-      2. Competitors may choose not to compete in an event they are registered for.
+      3. Competitors may choose not to compete in an event they are registered for.
-      3. Exception: for competitions with only one event, the deadline for adding registered events may be omitted.
+      4. Exception: for competitions with only one event, the deadline for adding registered events may be omitted.
-      4. At the discretion of the WCA Delegate(s), a competitor who is deemed to have made a mistake with the user interface during the registration process (e.g. registering for the inverse list of events that they intended) can be granted an exception to the deadline for adding registered events.
+      5. At the discretion of the WCA Delegate(s), a competitor who is deemed to have made a mistake with the user interface during the registration process (e.g. registering for the inverse list of events that they intended) can be granted an exception to the deadline for adding registered events.
    5. The registration requirements may include the conditions of the waiting list if one is to be used.
 Competitions are expected to use a waiting list unless specified by the organization team.
       1. Registrants will be placed on the waiting list if they have completed all requirements for a valid registration, but the competitor limit has been filled.
 Registrants from the waiting list will be accepted in the order that their registration was completed once a spot becomes available.
       2. It must be stated what the deadline is for accepting a registrant on the waiting list.